waynerobotics/Robotics-Software-Standards/README.md

 * Use DocStrings for Class specifications.
 ```
+Class GPS
  """
-    RotationCalculator holds helper methods and computation functions for performing
+    GPS holds helper methods and computation functions for GPS based localization.
-    point data manipulation.
-Most functions operate on unit blocks of size 256
     Methods
     ----------
-    get_spatial_reordering()
-        Returns an array with indices from 0-255 of beam & beamlet indices oriented in freespace.
-    get_local_angles()
-        Returns a matrix of baseline spatial offsets for theta and phi for each set of 256 points
+    get_current_location()
+        Returns two floating point values representing current Latitude and Longitude of the robot.
+    get_corrected_position()
+        Returns corrected robot poisiton based on a fusion of other calibrated sensors (i.e encoder, magnetometer) in the form of Latitude and Longitude.
     """
 ```